caseyg/awesome/TOPICS.md

 *   [davila7/claude-code-templates](https://github.com/davila7/claude-code-templates) - CLI tool for configuring and monitoring Claude Code

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you & agent need - Learn Agent by writing a Claude Code with only 16 line code
+*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need！write a claude code with only 16 line code

 ## cursor